jonlpersson/ed-latimore/site/_drafts/derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 ## How does dermarolling cause hair regrowth?

 There are several proposed mechanisms as to why derma dermarolling causes such rapid growth of hair.
-If you aren't interested in science, skip ahead to the next section.
+If you aren't interested in the science, skip ahead to the next section.
 This is for my nerds who want to learn a little more.

 ### Production of collagen